-The Northeast has distinct seasons; winters tend to be cold and bring rain and snow, while summers can be humid, ranging from warm in the northern areas to hot farther south.
-Due to this weather, it’s classified as a cool, humid zone.
+The Northeast has distinct seasons; cold winters tend to bring rain and snow, while summers can be humid, ranging from warm in the northern areas to hot farther south.
+Due to this weather, Northeast lawns exist in a cool, humid zone.
 The best grass types for the Northeast region can tolerate and thrive in these weather patterns.

 In the Northeast region, plentiful rainfall causes soil to leach some of its basic elements, like alkali nutrients, resulting in more acidic soil left behind.
 To maintain a proper soil pH (usually between 6 and 6.5 for grass), many gardeners in the Northeastern United States apply lime every few years, so that’s a factor to keep in mind along with your regular lawn maintenance routine.

 In the United States, grass types are broadly classified as warm season or cool season grasses.
 Each grass type is better suited for different geographic regions and their climates.
 Warm season grasses are best suited to warm climates, like in the Southern United States.

 Cool-season grasses grow in and withstand cold winters and hot summers, like in the Northeastern United States.
 These grasses are hardy and more likely to stay green throughout the year (except when the mercury dips below zero degrees).